dbrugne/donut/README.md

 **Tasks**

-- [x] Restore user count on room cards on homepage and profile drawer
-  - [x] Implement user count on room profile (pages)
-  - [x] Implement current user list on room profile (pages)
-- [ ] Sort room card by user count on homepage
+- [x] Sort room card by user count on homepage

 - History
 - [ ] View room history even when i was offline